1932 27 b Oakwrights Copyright Mark Watts Primary Hero

 A contemporary oak frame farmhouse in Lancashire

-With a deadline of a family wedding reception in the grounds surrounding their home, experienced self-builders Phillip and Judi began the build of their dream farmhouse with earnest.
+With a deadline of a family wedding reception in the grounds surrounding their home, experienced self-builders Philip and Judi began the build of their dream farmhouse with earnest.

 Project Details